 Contact Buy Nothing Day - UK

-If you need to contact BND urgently use twitter @buynothingday
+If you need to contact Buy Nothing Day urgently please use twitter @buynothingday

 Grab our attention with EVENT, PRESS or RADIO in the email subject line.

 Currently - no one is available for television interviews.

 For images or artwork for publication please contact us.

 The slogan 'Shop £€$$ Live More' or 'Shop Less Live More' is copyright © Buy Nothing Day UK 2000 - 2014.
 All rights reserved.
 Reproducing the slogan or on items such as merchandise or advertising is in breach of copyright.